Land-CRAFT/landcraft_admin_chatbot/README.md

 ## 🎯 Overview

-The Land-CRAFT Onboarding Navigator is an interactive web-based chatbot that helps new PhD students quickly find relevant resources, documentation, tools, and communities within the Land-CRAFT project.
+The Land-CRAFT Onboarding Navigator is an interactive web-based chatbot that helps new PhD students quickly find relevant resources, documentation, tools, and communities within Land-CRAFT team.
 Built as a single HTML file with embedded CSS and JavaScript, it's designed to be lightweight, fast, and easy to deploy.

 ## ✨ Features